 Are you a distributor launching an eCommerce initiative?
 Those who have gone through the process recently shared their insights during a panel discussion at Unilog’s E-VOLVE 2018 conference.
-Led by Scott Frymire, Unilog’s SVP of Marketing, the panel included Don Preston, Business Analyst with The Macomb Group; Roger Moore, CIO of City Plumbing & Electric Supply Company; and Shawn Arnold, eCommerce and Marketing Manager at Turner Supply Company.
+The customer panel included Don Preston, Business Analyst with The Macomb Group; Roger Moore, CIO of City Plumbing & Electric Supply Company; and Shawn Arnold, eCommerce and Marketing Manager at Turner Supply Company.
 Following are the key lessons they learned and recommendations for fellow distributors:

 Shawn: There’s definitely a need for top-down alignment around an eCommerce project.
 If you build a strong business case and strategy, you’ll have a much better chance of getting executive buy-in and support during your journey.
 When building your case, be sure to set proper expectations.
 Remember, it’s not just about building a new site design; it’s also about adding new functionality to improve the customer experience and creating an omnichannel business.